 - Evolution of images and perceptions of the EU across time.

 - In-depth sessions by leading scholars.
-The experts will talk about leading theories and new methods in the studies of perceptions of the EU and engage in discussions with the participants.
-Participants will learn about new theoretical synergies and have an opportunity to ask critical questions.
+The experts talked about leading theories and new methods in the studies of perceptions of the EU and engage in discussions with the participants.
+Participants learned about new theoretical synergies and had an opportunity to ask critical questions.

-- Participant seminars, which will follow the sessions with experts.
-In these seminars, the participants will introduce their own ideas of perceptions-related research in group discussions guided by the expert presenters.
-Our participant will receive informed critical feedback from peers and experts.
+- Participant seminars, which followed the sessions with experts.
+In these seminars, the participants introduced their own ideas of perceptions-related research in group discussions guided by the expert presenters.
+Our participant received informed critical feedback from peers and experts.

 - Networking events.
-The Winter School will put an emphasis on networking and socializing.
-We hope the Winter School gives you an opportunity to meet new colleagues from a variety of European countries, learn about new perspectives and ideas and strike new collaborative projects.
+The Winter School put an emphasis on networking and socializing.
+The Winter School gave an opportunity to meet new colleagues from a variety of European countries, learn about new perspectives and ideas and strike new collaborative projects.